 Since one’s motion is launched a half to a single heart beat faster than that of the opponent, one can secure a strike while the opponent is still, at degarashi (as the opponent moves in to strike) or at aimen.
 At the instant of striking, it is better not to raise the right foot high to extend the (fumikomi) distance.
 It may seem that raising the right foot high would allow one to jump further out.
 However, when the raised foot returns to the ground, it returns to a position only a little further out.
 I confirmed this by testing it out.
 Ideally, extend the right knee forward where the lower the height (that it is raised), the greater the (fumikomi) distance.
 Rather than advancing with the foot, advance with the knee as if entering with the hips.

-Rather than kicking off strongly from the left leg, the sensation is one of pushing off a little where the advanced right leg pulls the body’s center of gravity forward.
-The point is, rather than jumping to strike at the instant to strike, the feeling is as if the right leg pulls the body forward.
+Rather than pushing the body forward quickly and strongly with the left leg, the sensation is a slight push where the extended right leg (at the instant it lands) pulls the body’s center of gravity forward.* The point is, rather than jumping to strike at the instant to strike, the feeling is as if the right leg pulls the body forward.
 With this approach, the Achilles tendon is unburdened.
 I believe it is the ideal way to strike.
 Like a “ssssss-Tong” (sound effect).

 The next important point is the heart (mind).
 If one intends to attack and seme-komu, one can be taken in.
 The mindset of “Please strike my men” and to “give” one’s men is important.
 The following may be the most difficult point.
 Before striking, please “die”.
 If one “dies”, there is no fear.
 It is only a bamboo stick that simply strikes the surface of thick bogu.
 Next, please believe in yourself.
 Your unconscious instincts should protect you.